alecthomas/gometalinter/README.md

     stutter.go:12:6:warning: exported type MyStruct should have comment or be unexported (golint)

 It is intended for use with editor/IDE integration.

+## Installing

+There are two options for installing gometalinter.

+1. Install a stable version, eg. `go get -u gopkg.in/alecthomas/gometalinter.v2`.
+   I will generally only tag a new stable version when it has passed the Travis regression tests.
+The downside is that the binary will be called `gometalinter.v2`.
+2. Install from HEAD with: `go get -u github.com/alecthomas/gometalinter`.
+   This has the downside that changes to gometalinter may break.

 ## Editor integration